Pridecraft-Studios/website/src/routes/pridepack/+page.svelte.md

 <GitHubCommits modid="pridepack" />
 </aside>

-This is PridePack, a Resource Pack made by [Pridecraft Studios].
+This is Pridepack, a Resource Pack made by [Pridecraft Studios].
 It comes with many LGBTQ+ Pride additions, including paintings, beds, mobs, candles and more!

 <Donate/>